 - Kharadron Overlords

 Fighting for the Delegation, you can expect your coalition-specific traits and artefacts to allow you to improve your fighting prowess as you take damage.
-Furthermore, your Desperate Measures will be based on taking casualties.
-(Check back April 19th for more information!)
+Furthermore, your Desperate Measure will be based on taking casualties.

 When the Grand Conclave of Hammerhal learned of Amasya’s rediscovery, it sparked a heated debate.
 Although mighty Sigmar above had dispatched no Stormhost, the Magister of Hammerhal Aventis Firestrike spoke against allowing such a holy place to be desecrated by the Everchosen’s own knights of ruin.
 The Magister’s words served to seal the matter, and the decision was made to annex Amasya as a protectorate of Hammerhal Ghyra.